-By federal statute, the jurisdiction of investigation and the finding of a probable cause for accidents involving aircraft of U.S. registry is the responsibility of the National Transportation Safety Board, an independent agency of the federal government headquartered in Washington, DC, with nine regional and field offices located throughout the United States.
-Company management should refer all inquiries regarding the probable cause of an accident to the Office of Public Affairs at the NTSB at (202) 314-6100.
+By federal statute, the jurisdiction of investigation and the finding of probable cause for accidents involving aircraft of U.S. registry is the responsibility of the National Transportation Safety Board, an independent agency of the federal government headquartered in Washington, DC, with four regional offices located throughout the United States.
+Company management should refer all inquiries regarding the probable cause of an accident to the Office of Public Affairs at the NTSB at 202-314-6100.

 Accidents involving loss of life often will involve the dispatch of an NTSB “Go Team,” which will travel rapidly to the site to direct the accident investigation.
 Aside from immediate public safety concerns at the crash site, the NTSB alone has the jurisdiction and authority to command an accident investigation and issue a probable cause finding.
 No other agency or authority – federal, state, municipal or local – should or can comment responsibly on the probable cause of an accident.

 For accidents that the Board investigates, all questions regarding the aircraft and its contents, crew, passengers, air traffic control personnel, local weather conditions at the time of the accident, or any additional issues relevant to an accident eventually will be commented upon officially by the NTSB.

 At the Board’s discretion, some accidents involving only property damage will not have an NTSB investigator travel to the accident scene.
 Although FAA investigators may go to the accident site, these accident investigations are still under the oversight of the NTSB and, therefore, questions concerning these accidents should be directed to the appropriate NTSB regional office.